liftoff/GateOne/gateone/docs/source/About/index.rst

 -----------
 .. option:: --new_api_key

 This command line option will generate a new, random API key and secret for use with applications that will be embedding Gate One.
-Instructions on how to use API-based authentication can be found in the :ref:`embedded-docs`.
+Instructions on how to use API-based authentication can be found in the :ref:`gateone-embedding`.

 pam_realm
 ---------